OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

 ### Summary
 So, you now have a system that starts at boot.
-The Raspberry emits its own network, so you can connect to it from other machines or devices, using `ssh`, `scp`, or just `http` and `tcp`.
+The Raspberry Pi emits its own network, so you can connect to it from other machines or devices, using `ssh`, `scp`, or just `http` and `tcp`.

 > _Note_: There is a network, but _**no**_ Internet.